Santhosh-vidhan/attention/README.md

 In my mind, one good intuitive visualization can bring about more insight and understanding than long highly paid tutoring / courses.

+## ELI5 (wip)

+I'm going to attempt an ELI5 explanation, even though attention has many interpretations, ranging from <a href="https://mcbal.github.io/post/an-energy-based-perspective-on-attention-mechanisms-in-transformers/">physics based intepretations</a> to <a href="https://www.youtube.com/watch?v=THIIk7LR9_8">speculations on biological plausibility</a>.

+*<fill in once thoughts are distilled>*

 ## What has Attention accomplished?

 - [Protein Folding](https://www.nature.com/articles/s41586-021-03819-2)